Emergency meeting ends strike at Italy's troubled ILVA plant

 It also returned to company management key factory installations taken into court administration in July, and ordered the release of 1 billion euros worth of steel production seized in November after the arrest of several members of the Riva family.

 The court refused to release the steel output, judicial sources told Reuters earlier this month.
 It has also appealed to Italy’s constitutional court, accusing the government of interfering with an investigation.
-A judgment is expected on February 13.
+A judgement is expected on Feb.
+13.

 The unions have found themselves in conflict with community groups in Taranto, who argue that jobs should not come at the expense of public health.
 Residents of Taranto will vote on April 14 on whether the site should be partly or fully shut, according to daily newspaper Corriere della Sera.